 To participate in a meal plan, students, faculty, or staff must agree to a meal plan contract.
 The Academic Year contract is for both Fall and Spring Semesters.
-Once a student agrees to the contract, he or she is obligated to remain on the contract for both semesters.
+Once a student agrees to the contract, the student is obligated to remain on the contract for both semesters.
 Summer Session plans mirror the dates of the different sessions, and various contracts are available.

 Students may choose to join the meal plan after the Fall Semester has begun.
 Students who choose to do so are obligated to remain on the plan for the remainder of the Academic Year.
 If Fall semester service has already ceased, the student is then only obligated for the unexpired portion of the contract, Spring semester.

 Meal plan customers may enjoy access to any of our five dining commons during operating hours.
-To gain entry to any of the dining commons, meal plan customers may use the biometric hand key readers, swipe their UGA ID card, or enter in their UGA ID number at any time except during overnight service at Snelling Dining Commons.
+To gain entry to any of the dining commons, meal plan customers may use the new Iris Camera System at the entry of each dining commons at any time except during overnight service at Snelling Dining Commons.
 Students entering Snelling Dining Commons during overnight service must use their UGA ID card to gain entry during this time.
 Paw Points may be used at any UGA Dining Service location or Vending machine.

 For any offense, if the contract holder allows another patron into a dining location who is not on the meal plan, the cash price of the meal will be placed on the contract holder’s student account and the charge must be paid before any flag is removed or suspension lifted.